real-jame/rbxpack/README.md

 - Description: The project description, used in ORRH asset pack metadata and Novetus map metadata.
 - Author: The project author, used in ORRH asset pack metadata.
 - Version: The project version, used in ORRH asset pack metadata.
-- Clients: An array of clients the project works for, used in ORRH asset pack metadata and which clients to link to.[^orrhclients]
+- Clients: An array of clients the project works for, used in ORRH asset pack metadata and which clients to link to.
 - ProjectRbxl: The name of the rbxl file.
 For example, HappyHome.rbxl.
 - Links: An array of objects containing data about launchers to link to:
     - ClientsDir: The directory containing clients in the launcher.[^orrhclientsdir]
     - MapsDir: The directory containing maps in the launcher.

+#### Clients array syntax

+The Clients config field uses ORRH's syntax:
+- `CLIENT`: Only enables for CLIENT.
+For example, 2012L.
+- `!CLIENT`: Disables for CLIENT.
+For example, !2012L.
+- `*`: Enable for all clients.

 ### Link to launchers